Guiding Your Legal

 When in doubt, serve early, serve everyone required, and keep detailed records.

+John Martin is a Florida construction attorney at The Schatt Law Firm, PLLC.
 This article is provided for general informational purposes only and does not constitute legal advice.
 Reading this guide does not create an attorney-client relationship.
 Because lien laws are complex and fact-specific, you should consult a qualified Florida attorney for advice regarding your particular situation.